adamsanaglo/pulp_deb/docs/public/readme.txt

 General
 --------
 This resource (packages.microsoft.com) is a collection of package repositories and related content (i.e. config files and keys).
 This content is public by design.
-Directory browsing (aka "autoindex") is deliberately enabled for the convenience of our users.

 Supported Interfaces
 ---------------------